wendywest16/MySQL---Tableau/Turnaround times/README.md

 Calculate the turnaround time (date created to date started) for each permit per sector.
 Sector 1 (IR community) contains the name 'community' in the right holder name, and Sector 2 (commercial) does not contain 'community'.

 The weekends and public holidays must be deducted from the turnaround time to produce number of working days.
+Table 'weekday_holidays' contains all South African holidays, weekends and business closure periods from 2017.

+Code run in 'exports_turnaround.sql'